Table of Contents

 There is no better way to discover the Savannah River and its shoreline than an afternoon narrated sightseeing cruise on the Georgia River Queen.
 The trip, about an hour and a half, cruises the Savannah River from the Talmadge Bridge to the old Fort Jackson.

-The River Queen offers three enclosed air-conditioned ballroom decks and a top open-air deck.
-We scoped out a spot on the top deck, although it was extremely hot.
-Sitting at a table on the top deck under a shady umbrella, we could see off both sides of the ship as we cruised.
-The addition of a slight breeze made staying on the upper deck tolerable for most of our trip.
-However, cold ice tea in the air-conditioned dining room was a welcome reprieve on the return trip.
-They serve food and alcoholic beverages for a price-most seemed to order the souvenir cups, which seemed overpriced.
+The River Queen offers three enclosed, air-conditioned ballroom decks and a top, open-air deck.
+Despite the intense heat, we found a spot on the top deck, where we could sit at a table under a shady umbrella and take in the views on both sides of the ship as we cruised.
+The slight breeze made staying on the upper deck tolerable for most of our trip, though the cold iced tea in the air-conditioned dining room provided a welcome respite on the return journey.
+The ship serves food and alcoholic beverages, with many opting for the souvenir cups, though these seemed overpriced.

 The Waving Girl Statue and More

 The running commentary tells interesting facts on commercial shipping history, as several loaded container ships passed close by while on the tour.
 Our guide told us how the Waving Girl Statue, a beloved Savannah landmark that pays tribute to a local legend.
 The statue depicts a young woman named Florence Martus, who spent much (40 years) of her life waving to ships as they entered and left the Port of Savannah.
-Every day, ships were met by her waving her handkerchief at them by day and with a lantern by night.
+Each day, she would wave a handkerchief to greet passing ships during the daylight hours, and use a lantern to signal them at night.

 Our only disappointed with the tour was that the big paddle wheel didn’t turn on the back of the boat.
 However, no words can describe the joy of the cannon at Old Fort Jackson firing on the ship.
 This is the highlight of this tour.
 A nice afternoon outing, the Georgia Queen offers a fun and unique way to experience Savannah’s waterfront, with a variety of cruises and dining options to choose from.
 Whether you’re looking for a romantic dinner cruise or a family-friendly sightseeing tour, the Georgia Queen is a great way to explore Savannah from the water.